peter-urban/demonstrate-meson-openmp/README.md

-# demonstrate-meson-pybind-openmp
+# demonstrate-meson-openmp
-This is a test project to demonstrate how to use meson with pybind11 and openmp and to debug related issues.
+This is a test project to demonstrate how to use meson with openmp and to debug related issues.